adap/flower/doc/source/docker/persist-superlink-state.rst

-:og:description: Learn how to persist the SuperLink state in Flower by saving it to a local directory, ensuring data retention across container restarts in Docker.
+:og:description: Persist SuperLink state in Flower by saving it to a local directory, ensuring data retention across Docker container restarts.
 .. meta::
-    :description: Learn how to persist the SuperLink state in Flower by saving it to a local directory, ensuring data retention across container restarts in Docker.
+    :description: Persist SuperLink state in Flower by saving it to a local directory, ensuring data retention across Docker container restarts.

 Persist the State of the SuperLink
 ==================================